ufidon/crypt/labs/lab06/README.md

     * SHA512

-	3. (20%, each hash code 10%) Download [gpg4win-3.1.4.exe](https://www.gpg4win.org/) from its [official website](https://www.gpg4win.org/) then check its integrity by SHA256 and SHA1.
+	3. (20%, each hash code 10%) Download the lastest [gpg4win](https://www.gpg4win.org/) from its [official website](https://www.gpg4win.org/) then check its integrity against its given hash code.

 __Report__